Curacautín: Demographics

 According to the 2002 census of the National Statistics Institute, Curacautín spans an area of 1664.0 sqkm and has 16,970 inhabitants (8,310 men and 8,660 women).
 Of these, 12,412 (73.1%) lived in urban areas and 4,558 (26.9%) in rural areas.
 Between the 1992 and 2002 censuses, the population fell by 6.4% (1,165 persons).
+The 2017 census recorded a communal population of 25,413, concentrated primarily in the city of Curacautín itself.

+Localities

+As in many rural Chilean communes with an extensive territory, several smaller communities — variously referred to as sectors, villages, or hamlets — have been established within the commune of Curacautín, often around tourist areas, former railway stations, or estate worker settlements.
+These include Captrén, Estación, Hueñivales, Malalcahuello, Manchuria, Manzanar, Pidenco, Rari Ruca, Santa Ema, Santa Julia, and Tolhuaca.

 Administration

 As a commune, Curacautín is a third-level administrative division of Chile administered by a municipal council, headed by an alcalde who is directly elected every four years.
-The 2008-2012 alcalde is Jorge Saquel Albarran (Ind.).
+The mayor of the commune is Hugo Vidal Merino (Ind.), serving the 2024–2028 term.